bketelsen/wsldev/content/posts/wsl-lxc-devlx-from-home.md

 Once LXD installed, the storage for the containers needs to be configured:

 ```
-### Keep all the defaults or change only the storage pool name$ lxd init
+### Keep all the defaults or change only the storage pool namelxd init
 ```

 ![Storage configuration for LXD](/images/ubuntu-lxd-setup.png)